jaz35-hue/soundmatch/Back-end/DEPLOYMENT.md

 ### Build Fails
 - Check build logs in Railway dashboard
 - Verify `requirements.txt` includes all dependencies
-- Ensure `Back-end` is set as the root directory

 ### App Crashes
 - Check "Deploy Logs" in Railway